 Title insurance can be purchased for both residential and commercial properties, but for residential properties, there are two types of title insurance: Owner’s Policies and Lender’s Policies.
 An owner’s policy (as the name implies) covers the home owner for as long as you own the property, and is priced based on the value of the property itself.
 A Lender’s Policy will protect the lender for the duration of your mortgage, and is priced based on the value of the mortgage.

 Title Insurance covers a fairly extensive list of risks, including:

 What is Not Covered by Title Insurance?

-It is important to note that title insurance will not cover every possible problem that you may encounter.
-It is not a home warranty, and shouldn’t be treated as such.
-Issues such as damages, disrepair, and theft won’t be covered.
+While it has become standard practice to purchase title insurance on every purchase, it is important to note that title insurance will not cover every possible problem that you may encounter.
+It is not a home warranty and should not be treated as such.
+Issues such as damages, disrepair, and theft will not be covered.
 It also will not cover any additions or renovations you happen to add to the home.
 You may also encounter:

-Even though title insurance isn’t a catch-all solution, most real estate lawyers consider it more than worth the cost of purchase, as the coverage is still very broad and can prevent very expensive issues that may arise in the ownership of property.
+Even though title insurance is not a catch-all solution, most real estate lawyers consider it more than worth the cost of purchase, as the coverage is still very broad and can prevent very expensive issues that may arise in the ownership of property.

 What to expect on closing day?

-Contact us to discuss your case and obtain personalized legal advice relevant to you.
+Contact Charney Legal to discuss your case and obtain personalized legal advice relevant to you.

 The general information on this page is not applicable to any specific case and is intended for information purposes only.
 It is not a substitute for legal advice and may not be relied on as such.
 Readers are expressly advised to consult with a qualified lawyer for advice regarding their specific circumstances and entitlements under Ontario law.